+Urbana University is a private, four-year not-for-profit institution of higher education located in the city of Urbana, Ohio.
 In 1850, the leadership of the Swedenborgian Church founded the coeducational Urbana Seminary, and began classes for elementary and secondary students in a rented room of a building in the Town Square of Urbana, Ohio.
 Chartered by the State of Ohio, Urbana Seminary added college classes by the mid-1850s.
 The school halted classes during the Civil War, and resumed once more in 1866.
 By the turn of the twentieth century, the school eliminated elementary education, focusing on secondary and two-year college programs.
 By 1928, the school terminated secondary programs, and in 1968, four-year college programs became permanent.
 Urbana changed its title to Urbana University in the 1980s.
 Today, the private, not-for-profit institution remains independent, though it retains support from the Swedenborgian Church.

 Be the first to write a review.
 Click the link below.